 - Degree and transfer seeking students may be required to successfully complete a MCCCD First Year Experience Course (FYE) within the first two semesters at a MCCCD College.
 Courses include AAA/CPD150, AAA/CPD150AC, CPD104, and AAA115/CPD115.
 Course offerings will vary by college.
 See an academic, program, or faculty advisor for details.

 Part-time status is 11 credit hours or less.

 |ARC141||Architectural CAD I: Introduction||3|

-|ARC265||Sketchup I: Introduction to Sketchup||3|
+|ARC265/INT251||Sketchup I: Introduction to Sketchup||3|

-At Maricopa, we strive to provide you with accurate information about this degree or certificate.
-However, the information above represents current requirements for the academic year and may change as the result of the curricular process.
-This course list does not represent a contract, nor does it guarantee course availability.
+At Maricopa, we strive to provide you with accurate and current information about our degree and certificate offerings.
+Due to the dynamic nature of the curriculum process, course and program information is subject to change.
+As a result, the course list associated with this degree or certificate on this site does not represent a contract, nor does it guarantee course availability.
 If you are interested in pursuing this degree or certificate, we encourage you to meet with an advisor to discuss the requirements at your college for the appropriate catalog year.

 The pathway map presented above is for the current catalog year and is the intended pathway map for new students.
 All previous catalog years for this pathway map are available at the link below.Previous catalog years for Certificate of Completion (CCL) in Architectural Technology